Ouxsoft/LuckByDice/docs/index.rst

 a game engine occur while still allowing skill progression and a skilled player to figure out their odds of performing the necessary actions.

-This library simulates turns taken while rolling dice with luck.
+This library simulates turns taken while rolling dice.
+But adds an ebb and flow to the outcome using a luck.

 .. code-block:: php